fcalesella/neurohab/README.md

 - First-minus-Last (FmL)
 - Regression (REG)

-The code was made applicable both on blood oxygenation level dependent (BOLD) signal maps and on seed based funcitonal connectivity (FC) maps, as returned by the SPM and CONN toolboxes, respectively.
-However, it can be used to extract habituation parameters from every kind of NIfTI images. \
-Furthermore, it handles both block designs with one or multiple conditions and designs with no blocks nor conditions (e.g., resting state).\
+The code was run on blood oxygenation level dependent (BOLD) signal maps.
+Furthermore, it handles both block designs with one or multiple conditions and designs with no blocks nor conditions (e.g., resting state).
+Finally, also seed based funcitonal connectivity (FC) maps can be given as input.
-Finally, it supports both the presence and absence of multiple seeds.

 ## 2. Installation and Data Requirements <a name="Installation"></a>
 The installation with pip is supported: